Go Tutorial: Structs

 - Zero values in structs — When you declare a struct without setting all fields, Go fills the rest with zero values — empty string for strings, 0 f…

-- Anonymous struct — Sometimes you need a struct for one specific thing and do not need to reuse it.
-An anonymous struct has no type name — i…
+- Anonymous struct — Sometimes you need a struct for one specific thing and don't need to reuse it.
+An anonymous struct has no type name — de…

 Go Structs concepts covered